-In the U.S., there are approximately 1.2 million people living with HIV, many of whom are from Black and Latinx communities facing disproportionate rates of HIV transmissions.
+In the U.S., there are approximately 1.2 million people living with HIV, many of whom are from Black and Latine communities facing disproportionate rates of HIV transmissions.
 Through modern medicine, science has transformed a positive HIV status into a manageable disease.
-ART, or antiretroviral therapy, has allowed HIV to be a manageable health condition, but many challenges related to HIV remain, especially in Black and Latinx communities, including stigma and access to care.
+ART, or antiretroviral therapy, has allowed HIV to be a manageable health condition, but many challenges related to HIV remain, especially in Black and Latine communities, including stigma and access to care.

-In June, HRC Foundation publicly launched My Body, My Health, a coast-to-coast initiative designed to break through the barriers and systemic injustices affecting the sexual health of Black and Latinx LGBTQ+ communities.
-The initiative actively combats alarming rates of HIV infection in communities of color by building collaborative partnerships with minority-led, community-based organizations that directly provide HIV services to Black and Latinx communities such as HIV testing, treatment options and prevention.
+In June, HRC Foundation publicly launched My Body, My Health, a coast-to-coast initiative designed to break through the barriers and systemic injustices affecting the sexual health of Black and Latine LGBTQ+ communities.
+The initiative actively combats alarming rates of HIV infection in communities of color by building collaborative partnerships with minority-led, community-based organizations that directly provide HIV services to Black and Latine communities such as HIV testing, treatment options and prevention.

-Misinformation, miseducation, lack of financial stability and economic hardships are all factors which potentially keep Black and Latinx LGBTQ+ folks from tending to their sexual health, including HIV testing, treatment and prevention as well as other sexual health screenings and services.
+Misinformation, miseducation, lack of financial stability and economic hardships are all factors which potentially keep Black and Latine LGBTQ+ folks from tending to their sexual health, including HIV testing, treatment and prevention as well as other sexual health screenings and services.

 One of those community-based organizations is BU Wellness in Indianapolis, Indiana, which serves to enhance the lives of those living with HIV.
 BU Wellness’ Interim Executive Director Jasmine Black says that the partnership will “help address these issues with marginalized communities by paying special attention to HIV/STI testing, prevention and sexual health.”